Adrian-DeMiguel-GitHub/swin-unetr-airt/README.md

   - The optimization objective was **minimization of validation loss**, with early stopping and memory-safe pruning (CUDA OOM-aware).
   - The best hyperparameter configuration found during tuning was used for evaluation in a 5-fold cross-evaluation scheme.

-- **Evaluation setup**: Hold-out validation + 5-fold cross-evaluation for robust performance estimation.
+- **Evaluation setup**: Hold-out validation (same set used in hypertuning) + 5-fold cross-evaluation for robust performance estimation.

 - **Performance metrics** (@0.5 when evaluated at a fixed classification threshold of 0.5):
   - **IoU@0.5 (Intersection over Union)**: Measures the overlap between predicted and true defect regions.